 Best tablets for kids and toddlers

 If you're shopping for your child's first tablet, it can be tricky to sort through all of the options.
-You want a tablet with excellent parental controls and great durability to keep up with active toddlers and children.
+You want a tablet with excellent parental controls and great durability to keep up with -- let's say active -- toddlers and children.
 There are a lot of tablets on the market for different uses and age groups.
-Luckily, we've compared kids tablet features and consulted parent reviews to help you find the best tablets for your kids and toddlers (read more about how we choose the best products).
+Luckily, we've compared kids tablet features and consulted reviews from real parents to help you find the best tablets for your kids and toddlers (read more about how we choose the best products).

 Top products in this article